Jared-Richard/Jared-Richard.github.io/_posts/2018-12-23-why-physics.md

 category: physics
 ---

-I hated Physics.
+I never particularly liked Physics.
 All through my time at school.
 This was up until early year 12 when, by pure chance, my Dad recommended I watch the film ‘Interstellar’ with him.

 <!-- more -->